-Despite all the rumors about dubious lines, allegedly refuted variations and “black is simply worse” statements by chess players all around, our beloved Kings Indian defense stays alive and kicking.
-It is, without any doubt, one of the best openings to play against either 1.c4, 1.Nf3 and of course 1.d4.
+King’s Indian and fighting the popular 6.h3 variation.
+Despite all the rumors about dubious lines, allegedly refuted variations, and “black is simply worse” statements by chess players all around, our beloved King’s Indian Defense stays alive and kicking.
+It is, without any doubt, one of the best openings to play against either 1.c4, 1.Nf3, and of course 1.d4.
 Even those who don’t always play it still have it in their opening arsenal ready to use it when a draw is not suitable.

 Let’s talk about the system with 5.h3 0-0 6.Nf3.

 First of all, it is a very flexible system, as white does not show his cards so quickly nor commits himself to just one plan.
 If black plays with c5, white enters the Benoni ”Dreev” variation with d5, followed by Bd3.
-Most of the times black replies with 6…e5 7.d5 White fixes the pawn structure immediately and now, unlike the classical lines, the move h3 enables the first player to also grab space on the king side by playing g4.
-Very often both sides are engaged in an open fight on the king side after black plays the common rupture f7-f5.
-In the next game we see an example of this.
+Most of the time black replies with 6…e5 7.d5 White fixes the pawn structure immediately and now, unlike the classical lines, the move h3 enables the first player to also grab space on the kingside by playing g4.
+Very often both sides are engaged in an open fight on the kingside after black plays the common rupture f7-f5.
+In the next game, we see an example of this.

-As both sides play on the king side, black had difficulties in creating an adequate counterplay against the white king and couldn’t find a clear plan.
+As both sides play on the kingside, the black had difficulties in creating an adequate counterplay against the white king and couldn’t find a clear plan.
 White’s pressure along the g file brought him a large advantage.

 We are going to explain now, with a few examples, one way for black to handle this variation after the moves: